-Here are a few awesome shrines for you to see in the New Year:
+Here are a few impressive shrines for you to see in the New Year:

 Atsuta Jingu was originally founded about 1900 years ago, when the sacred sword Kusanagi-no-tsurugi, one of the Imperial symbols, was enshrined.
 The shrine has a peaceful feel (although not in the New Year period when people line the paths to pray) and boasts many old and beautiful sacred trees.
 Going there by train is preferable to by car as there is not much parking.
 The shrine is accessible via Jingu Nishi Station on the Meijo (purple) subway line, or Jingu-Mae on the Meitetsu line.